-There are a many such dhabas splattered across Chitkul’s end of road and one can choose whatever they fancy.
+There are many such dhabas splattered across Chitkul’s end of the road and one can choose whatever they fancy.
 Momos & Thupka are easily available, emphasizing the Tibetan influence and ancestry of the place.
 Of course, the staple affair of Maggi, Paranthas are aplenty.

 Where to stay in Chitkul

 A PWD Rest House is available at Chitkul.
-This place has basic amenities and even if you’re visiting for a day-trip, can easily use the facilities.
+This place has basic amenities and even if you’re visiting for a day-trip, you can easily use the facilities.

 If you’re planning on spending a few days in Chitkul, which I highly recommend, then do try the Wanderer’s Nest.
 This place is at a higher elevation and provides views that will be etched in your memory forever.
-While the place is basic, the staff is extremely courteous and the food is always piping hot.
+While the place is basic, the staff is extremely courteous, and the food is always piping hot.